Help your children learn about density of liquids with this mixing oil and water science experiment for kids.

 - Spoon

-Fill the small cups with water.
+Begin by filling some small cups with water.

 Fill the larger cup or bowl with baby oil.

-Have your child sprinkle the water over the oil and observe.
+Fill a dropper with the colored water and have your child sprinkle the water over the oil and observe.

-Ask your child to observe and describe what is happening.
+Can your child describe what is happening?

 Your child should be able to observe that the droplets of water do not mix with the water.